RomanHauksson/cs4372-linear-regression-analysis/report.typ

 === Hyperparameter Search

-We ran a grid search to find the hyperparameters for our SGD model.
+We ran grid search to find the hyperparameters for our SGD model.
 It tracks the R^2, root mean squared error, and mean absolute error of each combination, but only picks the best combination based on R^2.
 It also uses early stopping.

-For each hyperparameter combination tested, we ran 15 cross-validation folds, for which we split the data into 80% training and 20% validation.
+We used repeated random sub-sampling validation to evaluate the performance of each combination, using 15 folds and a test size of 20%.

 #table(
   columns: 2,